wjassim/WARP-Q/README.md

 ## News
 - July 2022: A new manuscript entitled "Speech Quality Assessment with WARP-Q: From Similarity to Subsequence Dynamic Time Warp Cost" has been accepted for publication in IET Signal Processing.
 More details about this manuscript will be provided soon.
-- Jan 2021: Publishing initial codes of WARP-Q
+- Jan 2021: Publishing initial codes of WARP-Q.